caraway-and-rye/caraway-and-rye.github.io/recipes/desserts/apple-pie.md

 Bake for 40-45 mins, covering with foil if the edges brown too much.
 Take out of the oven and let rest for at least 30 mins.

 Serve warm with whipped cream, custard or ice cream.

+#### Another apple method:

+Slice the apples in the pie dish.
+Add some extra or pile it very high because the apples will reduce.
+Return the apples to a bowl, sprinkle with the sugar in the recipe and mix well.
+Let sit while making the dough.
+When ready to fill the pie, drain all liquid from the apple bowl (no need to squeeze them, just drain whatever can be poured out).
+Add more sugar, sprinkle spices and enough flour to make a slurry from the liquid remaining on the apples.
+Fill the pie.

 ### Source: